 Since I prefer using the NKJV hand-in-hand with the Greek and Hebrew text, I never gave close attention to the literal versions.
 However, knowing that many are unfamiliar with the original languages, I have recommended them to others and often cited from them, including the Concordant Literal Version.
 However, as time passed, I began to come across more and more renderings in the CLV which were incongruous with the original text.
 That in turn led me to investigate the background and beliefs of A. E. Knoch and his Concordant Publishing Concern which compiled and published the CLV.
 As I read his writings to see his justifications for his unique renderings, it became evident to me that his primary motive in making his own translation was in order to have a Bible which would substantiate his own particular doctrinal beliefs, just as the Jehovah Witnesses did with their New World Translation.

-Among other things, He denied the Trinity and taught that the Son of God was a created being, rather than being co-eternal with the Father and the Holy Spirit.
+Among other things, He denied the Trinity and taught that the Son of God was a created being rather than being co-eternal with the Father and the Holy Spirit.
 Being a contemporary of Charles Taze Russell, the founder of the Jehovah Witnesses, and sharing many beliefs in common with him, they corresponded, but couldn’t agree on the subject of ultimate reconciliation.
-The Watchtower Society did not yet have their own translation of the Bible and they were going to distribute copies of the CLV but later announced in 1921 that they had decided against it, primarily because of the issue of Universal Salvation. [i]
+The Watchtower Society did not yet have their own translation of the Bible and were going to distribute copies of the CLV but later announced in 1921 that they had decided against it, primarily because of the issue of Universal Salvation. [i]

 Another major unorthodox belief held by Knoch was that, according to him, God created evil in the beginning, even creating Satan as the Adversary and a sinner, rather than him having been created perfect and subsequently becoming a sinner, independently of God.
-He also taught the hyperdispensational two-gospel doctrine, also known as Bullingerism, because it first originated with E. W. Bullinger (1837 to 1913).
+He also taught the hyperdispensational two-gospel doctrine, also known as Bullingerism, since it first originated with E. W. Bullinger (1837 to 1913).
 I consider the fallacies of the two-gospel doctrine in a series of four blogs, Are there Two Different Gospels in the New Testament?

 For a time, Knoch was a leading member of a Plymouth Brethren congregation in Los Angeles California.
 However, he began to teach his new doctrines which were contrary to those of the Brethren of that congregation.
 In his zeal, and with his characteristically uncharitable spirit towards those who differ with him evident throughout his writings, he persisted in promoting his contrary doctrines, even after having been removed from his teaching position in the church.
 This resulted in him eventually being disfellowshipped. [ii]